mgalavai/pebble-nix/README.md

 A full-featured Pebble smartwatch development environment in the cloud.
 This project makes it possible to develop Pebble apps without needing to install the SDK locally.

 ## Latest Update
-- Fixed build issues in GitHub Actions by replacing nodejs-14_x with generic nodejs package
+- Fixed build issues in GitHub Actions:
+  - Replaced nodejs-14_x with generic nodejs package
+  - Updated pkgconfig to pkg-config for compatibility with newer Nixpkgs
 - Added additional debug information to the build process
 - Enhanced error handling in the GitHub Actions workflow